-Fall is an exciting time for students making plans for the future, and many high schools across the state are taking advantage of North Carolina College Application Week through November 22.
-If you or a loved one plan to apply to schools this year or in coming years, remember to take additional steps to prepare financially for college.
+Fall is an exciting time for high school students making plans for the future and applying for college.
+If you or a loved one plan to apply to schools this year or in coming years, take steps to prepare financially for college.

 Before you apply to a college, find out what it would actually cost to attend.
 Expenses can vary significantly between schools that are public and private, in-state and out-of-state.
 Tools like the U.S. Department of Education’s College Scorecard can help you check out schools by tuition, graduation rate, and average salary after graduation.
 Remember to factor in the price of housing, meals, transportation, and other expenses.